Kazimieras Motieka

 Kazimieras Motieka (12 November 1929 in Kaunas – 31 August 2021) was a Lithuanian politician and lawyer.
 In 1990 he was among those who signed the Act of the Re-Establishment of the State of Lithuania.

-He studied law in the graduate studies at the Law Faculty of Vilnius University.
+He studied law in the graduate studies at the law faculty of Vilnius University.
+In the 1989 Soviet Union legislative election, Motieka was elected as one of the People's Deputies from Lithuanian SSR.
 Motieka was Attorney at law at the law firm Motieka and Audzevičius.